elenasolar/MasterThesis_EMI_and_Disagreement/README.md

 * `code/EMI/reddit_data/01_after_pool/Make_analysis_data.ipynb` combined the final classification labels, with the interaction data (containing EMI and user ideology scores) in two variations: clipped and non-clipped.
 Further analysis only uses the non-clipped scores.

 ## **Analyis**
+* `code/analysis/Subreddits_Mod_Human.ipynb` contains the analysis of subreddit's contributions to interactions and submissions as well as the comparison of human versus moderator started discussions (see Supplementary Materialy, Section 8.1 and 8.2)
+* `code/analysis/Correlation_analysis_non_clipped.ipynb` pairwise correlation analysis for EMI and Stance, EMI and Ideology and Ideology and Stance (see Supplementary Materials, Section 8.3 - 8.5)
+* `code/analysis/Active Discussions.ipynb` is the analysis focused on the most active discussions
+* `code/analysis/EMI_Stance_Ideology.ipynb` analyzes the three variables of interest together (see Supplementary Materials, Section 8.6)
 * `code/analysis/keyness_non_clipped.ipynb` is the notebook to compute the three pairwise keyness scatter plots
 * `code/analysis/R-model_fitting` contains four files in order to fit the linear and logistic mixed effect models for our research hypothesis.
 * `code/analysis/Interprete_logit_Coefficients.ipynb` transforms the logit coefficients for easier interpretability